-This is a lecture-based class.
+This is a lecture + seminar mixed class.
 Important material will be covered in every class.
-We will use a combination of slide presentations, some videos, and in-class activities.
+We will use a combination of slide presentations, some videos, in-class activities, and labs.
 You should listen well during class and take good notes for yourself.
-Homework assignments and quizzes are designed to synthesize material from the lectures and text.
-Weather and climate is a surprisingly complex topic.
-We'll cover many different parts of how the weather and climate works, and you will have to combine these parts to understand how they work together.
-Attending class and completing the quizzes and homework on time will be key to understanding the material.
+Homework assignments and in-class discussions are designed to synthesize material from the lectures.
+Weather and climate using machine learning/deep learning are a surprisingly complex topic.